Updated 2016: Cross table descriptions added.

 All internal club game results matching the identifier string are used in the table and shown in your club page (example taken from Clacton 2015/16) :-

 The displayed table can be ordered by points (default), performance, or by performance-minus-grade (by clicking on the appropriate column heading).

-You can crate a link to use in emails or web pages with a URL of the form http://necl.org.uk/summarybyclub.php?year=2015&club=CLACTON#crosstable
+You can create a link for use in emails or web page links with a URL of the form http://necl.org.uk/summarybyclub.php?year=2015&club=CLACTON#crosstable

-(edit to your club/season, other examples here and here)
+(edit the URL to suit your club/season, other examples here here here)